wp-plugins/wp-notes-widget/README.txt

 5. The show what the front end of the website looks like using the configuration specified.
 The layout will naturally differ depending on what theme is being used.
 6. This is the same configuration as screenshot number 5, but in this example we are using the 'Use individual "sticky notes" for each note' option
 7. This is the same configuration as screenshot number 5, but in this example we are using different style settings
+8. Using screen shot 1 as an example, this is what the tweet looks like once posted to Twitter

 == Changelog ==

+= 0.2.0 =
+* added automatic posting of notes to Twitter
+* cleaned up code and code commenting

 = 0.1.4 =
 * optimized and simplified LESS code
 * added font size controls
-* added optional, automatic, twitter tweet link
+* added optional, automatic, Twitter tweet link

 = 0.1.3 =
 * cleaned up code to be more consistent and reuseable